lhns/mc-fluid-physics/README.md

 - https://github.com/LolHens/Minechanics

 ## Similar mods
-If you are looking for more realism have a look at [Dihydrogen Monoxide Reloaded](https://github.com/CoolMineman/Dihydrogen-Monoxide-Reloaded)
+If you are looking for more realism have a look at [Dihydrogen Monoxide Reloaded by CoolMineman](https://github.com/CoolMineman/Dihydrogen-Monoxide-Reloaded)

 ## License
 This project uses the Apache 2.0 License.
 See the file called LICENSE.